2025 ASU+GSV Summit School Tours

 Powered By

-RSVPs are required to attend a tour, and you must be a registered conference attendee to join.
+RSVPs are required to attend a tour, and you must be a registered ASU+GSV Summit attendee to join.
 Review the experiences below and sign-up—spots are limited and will fill up quickly.
 After you reserve a spot, you will receive a confirmation email with a QR code.
-Please bring this the morning of the tour to facilitate easy check-in on April 17th.
-Estimated departure times are listed below in each tour description.
-One week before your tour, you will receive a follow-up email from abbey@gsv.com confirming your tour's exact departure time.
+Please bring this the morning of the tour to facilitate easy check-in on Monday, April 7, 2025.
+Individual departure times are listed below in each tour description.
+One week before your tour, you will receive a follow-up email from megan@gsv.com confirming your tour's exact departure time.
+All tours will be departing from the Kettner Blvd. entrance of the Manchester Grand Hyatt on the first floor near Market One.
+All tours will be returning to the AI Show at the San Diego Convention Center to experience the final day of the event.

-A big thank you to our presenting sponsors, The Grable Foundation and Cajon Valley Union School District, and our supporting partners, Big Picture Learning, Learner Centered Collaborative and Project Lead the Way.
+A big thank you to our our supporting partners, Big Picture Learning and Learner Centered Collaborative.

 If you have any questions, please reach out to megan@gsv.com.
 See you at the bus stop!